 - Grated daikon or ginger: shaved in a fine grater and squeezed of excess liquid

-- Raw egg yolk or poached egg: quail or regular-sized
+- Egg yolk or poached egg: quail or regular-sized

 - Tempura: vegetable or shrimp

-The best way to serve these soba noodles for a crowd is to serve the noodles and dipping sauce individually, and have the variety of toppings centered at the table for people to dress their sauce to their liking!
+The best way to serve these soba noodles for a crowd is to serve the noodles and dipping sauce individually, and have the variety of toppings centered at the table for guests to dress their sauce to their liking!

 Zaru Soba is quick & easy to prepare and makes for a fun activity for your loved ones to enjoy together, which makes it a popular choice for a shared meal during the summertime.

 I hope you enjoy this easy and delicious soba recipe, and please feel free to leave a comment below or message me on Instagram with any questions.
 Happy cooking everyone!